deepernewbie/LocalWebApp/prompt.md

 * `READ_MEDIA_IMAGES`, `READ_MEDIA_VIDEO`, `READ_MEDIA_AUDIO`
 * `INTERNET`

-Web apps don't need to worry about manifest permissions — just request them at runtime via standard Web APIs and the user will see one system prompt.

 ---

 ## Layout and style conventions

 * Target screen: ~390 CSS px wide mobile portrait
-* Dark UI looks best — the APK's own top bar is hidden so the web app paints edge-to-edge under the status bar
+* Dark UI is recommended — include
+  `<meta name="theme-color" content="#0A0A0F">` (or whatever your page's bg is) so CouchFlow can tint the status bar to match
 * Use `touch-action: manipulation` and `-webkit-tap-highlight-color: transparent` on tappable elements to avoid double-tap zoom and blue flash
 * Use `user-select: none; -webkit-user-select: none` on controls
-* Safe area: there's no special notch handling — pages can go full-bleed but leave ~20px top padding so content isn't under the status bar
+* Edge-to-edge: CouchFlow draws behind the status bar, so pages go full-bleed.
+Leave ~30px top padding for content that shouldn't sit under the clock and battery icon.
+Use
+  `padding-top: env(safe-area-inset-top, 30px)` for safety.
 * Haptics: prefer `Android.vibrate()` over `navigator.vibrate(ms)` when
   available — feels more consistent